By: Kaila Weingarten MS ED

 - Use your singing voice as a way to express love.
 Your child doesn’t care if you are a great singer.
 He cares that you are singing to him!

 As your child explores moving to music, both gross and fine motor skills are developed.
 In today’s sedentary society, children are often glued to screens at a young age.
 Even worse, infants are becoming “container babies”.
 They are shuffled around from one thing to the next; the car seat, to the swing, to the high chair.
 Children need the freedom to move.
 By encouraging enjoyable movement, they learn to control the body’s movements and perform increasingly complex actions.
 Hand and foot coordination is another important skill developed through dance.
 Using small muscles in fingerplays helps your toddler get his fingers ready for handwriting.
 Additionally, music and movement improve balance and rhythm.
+Try this:

 - Put on slow and fast songs and move to the beat with your child.